xcat2/confluent-docs/docs/confluentosdeployts.md

 # Confluent OS profile updates are not automatically applied on confluent updates

-The default confluent profiles for OSes (e.g. RHEL 8.4, SLE 15.3, etc.) do occasionally get updates as part of a confluent update.
+The default confluent profiles for OSes (e.g. RHEL 8.4, SLE 15.3, etc., including genesis) do occasionally get updates as part of a confluent update.
 However, these aren't applied automatically unless osdeploy import is re-run.
 To make sure the updates available to an OS profile in a confluent update are applied is is recommended to remove (or backup in a directory confluent doesn't use) the existing default profile and re-run:

 ```
 osdeploy import <OS ISO image filename>